ruaanviljoen/DotNetDateUtils/README.md

 # DotNetDateUtils
-A collection of utilities I've found useful for datetime
+A collection of utilities I've found useful for working with .NET date and time types